Laksafoss/EpiForsk/README.md

 ## What is already in the package
-The package is (hopefully) constantly under development, and to see all content currently avalible in the package use
+The package is (hopefully) constantly under development, and to see all content currently available in the package use

 ```{r}
 help(package = "EpiForsk")